0nserio/Malaria-in-Africa/README.md

 ### Dataset Source
-The dataset can be accessed from Kaggle:
+The dataset can be accessed from Kaggle: [Malaria in Africa](https://www.kaggle.com/datasets/lydia70/malaria-in-africa)

 ### Requirements
 To run the project, the following packages are needed: